INL/BlackLab/doc/technical/design/plan-relations.md

 NOTE: there is currently no way to filter out root relations.
 Should we add this?

-NOTE2: there is not yet a way to get a span covering all matched relations in a query.

 #### rspan

 We can also change the spanMode of the spans returned by `rel(...)` according to what we need: